ehowey/gatsby-theme-catalyst/README.md

 **Currently a work in progress - please be aware that there are rapid breaking changes at this point in the development.
 Not currerntly recommended for use.**

 The Catalyst series of themes and starters for [GatsbyJS](https://www.gatsbyjs.org/) were designed to provide an opinoinated set of progressive themes and starters that can be used to accelerate web development.
 I built this to meet my own needs and imagine that others would also have similar needs.
-You can imagine these themes and starters as a set of building blocks that are stacked on top of each other to create the finished product.

 ## Catalyst Themes and Starters